What is Important Security Alert! scam?

 |Distribution methods||Compromised websites, rogue online pop-up ads, potentially unwanted applications.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

 |Malware Removal (Windows)||

-"TROJAN Error Code 0xdc2dgewc", "Windows Defender - Security Warning" and "Microsoft Important Alert" are a couple of examples of other scam websites that are quite similar to this one.
-What most of them have in common is that they are designed to look like official Microsoft websites and used with a purpose to trick visitors into calling scammers via the provided number.
-If a browser opens such pages often, then it is very likely that it already has some PUA installed on it.
+"TROJAN Error Code 0xdc2dgewc", "Windows Defender - Security Warning" and "Microsoft Important Alert" are some of examples of other, similar scam websites.
+Most appear as official Microsoft websites and are used to trick visitors into calling scammers via the provided number.
+If a browser opens these pages often, it is very likely that PUA are installed.

 How did potentially unwanted applications install on my computer?

 PUAs are often downloaded/installed together with other products.
 This deceptive marketing technique of pre-packing regular software with unwanted or malicious additions is called "bundling".